 According to a study published in Juniper Research, the total retailer expenditure on AI will reach $7.3 billion per annum by 2022, as the retailers are looking for new ways to increase personalisation for better customer experience.
 It is expected that AI will be applied to assess the customer behaviour in response to the products and services that are offered to them.

-It has been observed that marketing becomes more human with AI as new ways of marketing are determined through data-driven analysis of customer behaviour.
+It has been observed that marketing becomes more humane and personalized with AI, as new ways of marketing are determined through data-driven analysis of customer behaviour.
 AI helps in tracking and analyzing various aspects like:

 On the basis of this data, the marketers are able to create a strategy based on highly personalized messages for customers that surely works.

 The acquisition of Bloomsbury AI by Facebook in 2018, to ramp up its NLP (Natural Language Processing) to handle the issues related fake news and content.
 In previous year, Facebook had bought an AI-based start-up Ozlo, known to be the knowledge-source about the real world.

 AI has also been playing crucial roles in LinkedIn profile management, and matching them with suitable job requirements.
 It also analyzes the activities on Twitter, based on which it enables the most relevant tweets to show up on timelines.

 # Complete Content Guidance

 AI has the capability to assess the social media posts, its engagements, audience behaviour and then determine how the content is to be optimized for better engagements.
 Not only this, it also closely monitors the user behaviour on daily basis to learn about the factors that influence the audience to take particular action.

 # Insight into Performing Factors

 AI enables companies get an insight into the performing factors and this helps them to focus on those key areas that are making the difference.
 So, they know how to plan the right strategies without having to call for ancillary support.